gorlik/a2scsi-rom/README.md

 The include makefile will reassemble the complete rom to use in an EPROM programmer or with MAME.

 ## useful info
-The rom contains 16 1KB banks that is mapped at $cc00.
+The rom contains sixteen 1KB banks that are mapped at $cc00.
 Bank 0 contains boot code that is also shadowed at $cn00.
+The boot code is used by the Apple IIgs SCSI Driver to identify the card (the apple driver contains a copy of this section and performs a full compare upon load).
+Any changes to this section will make the driver fail to load.

 All banks contain the same code fragment at $cfcc to support banks switching.

-The ram on the card is also banked (8 1KB banks) but it seems the on board firmware only uses bank 0.
+The ram on the card is also banked (eight 1KB banks) but it seems the on board firmware only uses bank 0.
 Bank 1 is used for the Patch1Call and two additional unidentified calls.

 ROM Bank 0 and Bank 8 are identical except the last 4 bytes.

+## Potential Bugs
 TIMEOUT byte order seem to be used inconsistenly in differet banks.
 Bank14 TIMEOUT decrement seems buggy.